 - Unwelcome physical contact which includes, among other things, touching a person without permission, such as sensitive areas such as their hair, pregnant stomach, mobility device (for example, wheelchair, scooter, et cetera), or tattoos;

 - Attempts to belittle the Inclusions Policy or parts of it will also violate the Inclusions Policy.

 How are mistakes resolved?

-If you are the person who has said something that might potentially be an equity issue, please self-correct and apologise.
+If you are the person who has said something that might be an equity issue, please self-correct and apologise.

-If you do not feel comfortable discussing it with the individual in question, or if you do not feel it was resolved successfully once you have discussed it, please approach a member of the committee or the Inclusions Officer.
+If you do not feel comfortable discussing it with the individual in question, or if you do not feel it was resolved sufficiently once you have discussed it, please approach a member of the committee or the Inclusions Officer.
 We will treat all discussions and complaints with a high level of confidentiality.
 Where it is necessary, information might be shared with third parties, but only once the party involved has been informed.